9-5-pursuit/lab-github/questions.md

 What English mathematician and writer is often regarded as the first computer programmer?

 ```
-Ada Lovelace is currently celebrated as the first programer.

 ```

 Who is the "Turing machine" named after?